Bio Blitz at The Community Forest June 17th & 18th –

 Snacks and dinner will be provided to Saturday’s attendees and breakfast and snacks will be provided to Sunday’s attendees.
 Camping spots as well as camping equipment are available for those who wish to participate both days.
 A rideshare is also being organized for those who can attend either Saturday or Sunday only.

-Directions to the BioBlitz event: From Marquette, turn left onto County Road 550 from Sugarloaf Avenue.
-Continue northwestward on County Road 550 for roughly 23 miles.
-Turn left onto County Road 510 and continue for 2.7 miles until you reach the junction of County Road 510 and County Road AAA.
-Turn left and continue for another 4.3 miles.
-You will then cross the Yellow Dog River and follow the signs to the parking area and check in station.
+Directions to the BioBlitz event: From Marquette, turn left onto County Road 550 from Presque Isle Avenue.
+Continue northwestward on County Road 550 for roughly 22 miles.
+Turn left onto County Road 510/AAA and continue for 2.6 miles.
+Turn left onto County Road 510 and continue for another 4 miles.
+You will then cross the Yellow Dog River and follow the signs to the parking area and Registration Table.

 Questions?
 Contact email@example.com